GrahamDeprecated/Laravel-Core/README.md

 * `'GrahamCampbell\Core\CoreServiceProvider'`

-You can now utilise the classes and filters in this package to speed up writing Laravel apps or packages further.
+You can now utilise the classes in this package to speed up writing Laravel apps or packages further.

 #### Looking for a laravel 4 compatable version?